cdev-framework/cdev-website/content/docs/examples/functions.md

 {{<break 1>}}
 ## Responding to Events
-One of the most important aspects of Serverless Functions is that they can triggered by different `Events`.
+One of the most important aspects of Serverless Functions is that they can be triggered by different `Events`.
 By passing an `Event` construct into the args of your `Serverless Function`, your deployed `Serverless Function` will be triggered by the event in the Cloud.
 The following demonstrates a `Serverless Function` being hooked up to an Api `Route Event`.
 {{<codesnippet `/source_code/function_examples/event_function.py`>}}

 You can now get the url of the created `Api` and execute your function by going to the `/hello` route.